turran/eguebfs/README.md

   Check the contents of [eguebfs.c](https://github.com/turran/eguebfs/blob/master/src/bin/eguebfs.c) to see how it can be done.

 Once the XML file is mounted, you can:
 * List elements.
-Every element is a directory suffixed by a @ and a number, which is the order of the element, given that on a filesystem you can not maintain the XML tree order.
+Every element is a directory suffixed by a @ and a number.
+Such number is the index of the element of that name, given that on a XML file you can have multiple elements of the same name.
 * List text nodes and cdata nodes.
 Every character node is a file.
 It can be read and written.
 * List attributes as part of every node.
 Attributes are directories under elements.
-* Get an attribute value by reading the base, animated, styled or final files under an attribute directory
+* Get an attribute value by reading the base, animated, styled or final files under an attribute directory.
-* Set an attribute value by writing the base, animated and styled files under an attribute directory
+* Set an attribute value by writing the base, animated and styled files under an attribute directory.

 Examples
 ========